SaifZaghloul/MondiaMedia/Readme.md

-﻿Test Automation Project
+﻿# Test Automation Project
-Simple Java test automation framework to cover a purchase request in "Konakart" website
+# Simple Java test automation framework to cover a purchase request in "Konakart" website

-Concepts Included
+# Concepts Included
 Page Object Modeling
 Data Driven Framework

-Tools
+# Tools
 Gradle
 TestNG
 Selenium Webdriver

-Requirements
+# Requirements
 In order to utilise this project you need to have the following installed locally:
 1-Eclips
 2-Google Chrome Installed